-“I don’t believe it!”
-Bargain Hunt strikes again broadcasting “facts” that are at best described as misleading and at worst simply untrue.
+'I don’t believe it!'
+Bargain Hunt strikes again broadcasting 'facts' that are at best described as misleading and at worst simply untrue.
 On October 2nd, 2020, the BBC aired a BBC Bargain Hunt Sports Special that included a sequence related to the Olympics.
 During this segment, the presenter, Eric Knowles, stated that wreaths and silver and bronze medals were awarded to victors at the ancient Olympic Games.
-This is not true.
+This is just not true.

 A search of Wikipedia will quickly discover that winners of the various disciplines at the ancient Olympic Games were awarded an olive wreath (kotinos, κότινος).
-Each of these victory crown was cut from the Sacred Olive Tree (Olea oleaster) growing at Olympia and intertwined to form a circle or a horseshoe.
+Each of these victory crowns was cut from the Sacred Olive Tree (Olea oleaster) growing at Olympia and intertwined to form a circlet or a horseshoe-shaped wreath.
 As the sacred rite required, the olive branch was cut with a golden sickle by a boy whose parents were still living.

 According to the geographer Pausanias, this prize was introduced by Heracles for the winner of a running race honouring Zeus.
 As a symbol of victory, olive wreaths were worn with pride and honoured throughout Greece.
-Olympic champions were often rewarded by their polis ("city-state") with vats of olive oil and large sums of money (in Athens, for example, a prize of 500 drachma, a small fortune, is known to have been awarded).
+No other prizes were awarded, but Olympic champions were often rewarded by their polis ("city-state").
+Such rewards included vats of olive oil and large sums of money.
+In Athens, for example, a prize of 500 drachma, a small fortune, is known to have been awarded.